sapcc/limes/docs/operators/config.md

     service_type: compute
     params:
       separate_instance_quotas:
-        flavor_name_selection:
+        flavor_name_selection: ^bigvm_
-          - name_pattern: ^bm_
-            category: baremetal-flavors
-        flavor_aliases:
-          bm_newflavor1: [ bm_oldflavor1 ]
-          bm_newflavor2: [ bm_oldflavor2, bm_oldflavor3 ]
 ```

 Sometimes Tempest creates resource classes or flavors that Limes recognizes as requiring a separate instance quota,
 which may not be desired.
 To control which flavors get a separate instance quota, give the
-`params.separate_instance_quotas.flavor_name_selection` option as shown above.
-Only flavors with a name matching one of
+`params.separate_instance_quotas.flavor_name_pattern` option as shown above.
+Only flavors with a name matching this
-the `name_pattern` regexes will be considered.
-If all flavors shall be matched, give an empty `name_pattern`.
-The
-`category` setting controls which category the respective resources will be grouped into within the `compute` service.

-On some Nova installations, some flavors can have multiple names, either as permanent aliases or temporarily while
-moving to a new flavor naming scheme.
-The `params.separate_instance_quotas.flavor_aliases` option configures Limes to
-recognize flavor names that are aliased to each other, and decides which flavor name Limes prefers.
-For instance, in the
-config example above, the names `bm_newflavor2`, `bm_oldflavor2` and `bm_oldflavor3` are all aliases referring to the
-same flavor, and Limes prefers the name `bm_newflavor2`.
-The preferred name will be used when deriving a resource name
-for the respective separate instance quota.
-In the previous example, the resource will be called
-`instances_bm_newflavor2` since `bm_newflavor2` is the flavor alias that Limes prefers.
+regex will be considered.
+Omit this option to match all flavors.

 #### Hardware-versioned quota